khanlatif001/khanlatif001/README.md

 Dr. Latif Ullah Khan is a beamline scientist at BM08-XAFS/XRF Beamline, SESAME light source.
 His research is focused on instrumentation, “development of X-ray Excited Optical Luminescence (XEOL) and X-ray Emission Spectroscopy (XES)” experimental setups at the BM08.
 He is also working on XAFS, XRF and XEOL data analyses using advanced data science techniques, machine learning in high-level programing language Python.

+## Skills and Experience

-Skills: Python / Machine Learning / Data Analyses / XAFS / XEOL
+Skills: Python / Machine Learning / Data Analyses / XAFS / XEOL / XRF Mapping

 - 🔭 I’m currently working on this page.